CLARIAH/virtuoso-quad-log/VIRTUOSO_CONFIG.md

 order to ease or to enhance the behavior of the quad-logger.

 ### [Parameters] AutoCheckpointLogSize
 The size of transaction log in bytes after which an automatic checkpoint is initiated.
-Transaction log files and rdfpatch files are coupled one-on-one.
-So the size of rdfpatch files ultimately is determined by the maximum size of transaction logs.
 Virtuoso may delay the setting of a checkpoint while large transactions take place.
-This may result in huge transaction log files and consequently large rdfpatch files.
+This may result in huge transaction log files.
 Setting this parameter to a reasonable value will prevent such unwanted behavior.
 ```
 ; For a maximum transaction log file size of 10MB.
 AutoCheckpointLogSize  = 10485760